Cross-client Label Propagation for Transductive and Semi-Supervised Federated Learning: Conclusions and Limitations

 In this work we introduced \method, a method for transductively predicting labels for unlabeled data points in a federated setting, where the data is distributed across multiple clients.
-It makes use of cryptographic routines to preserve data privacy when estimating a joint neighborhood graph over the data and propagates label information across this graph by distributing the computation among the clients.
+It makes use of cryptographic routines to preserve data confidentiality when estimating a joint neighborhood graph over the data and propagates label information across this graph by distributing the computation among the clients.
 We presented two applications of \method, inferring labels for new (test) data, and training on partly labeled data in a federated semi-supervised setting.
 In our experiments \method led to substantial improvements in classification accuracy in both applications, especially in the most challenging (but often realistic) setting when the amount of labeled data per client is limited.

+\method ensures that a client's data remains anonymous, in the sense that it is not directly exposed to or shared with any other party, a notion of privacy we referred to as data confidentiality.
+This is achieved through the guarantees provided by the cyryptographic subroutines.
+While data confidentiality is a fundamental building block of private machine learning paradigms, such as federated learning, on its own it does not guarantee that nothing can be learned about the clients or their data.
+Indeed it is common practice in private machine learning to combine data confidentiality with other notions of privacy, such as differential privacy, in order to obtain stronger privacy guarantees.
+Extending \method to integrate such notions of privacy is an interesting direction for future work.